carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 ### Collaborative Notetaking

-The Carpentries uses {{'[Etherpad]({})'.format(etherpad)}} as a collaborative note-taking tool during workshops, training, and other Carpentries-related events.
+The Carpentries uses {{"[Etherpad]({}/resources/communications/etherpads.html)".format(handbook_url)}} as a collaborative note-taking tool during workshops, training, and other Carpentries-related events.
 Pads are synchronised as you type so that everyone viewing the page sees the same text.
 This allows everyone to collaborate simultaneously on documents.
 Below is a list of Etherpads relevant to serving as a Curriculum Advisor.

 - {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list of our most commonly used Etherpads and other resources.
 - {{'[Software Carpentry CAC pad]({}/swc-cac)'.format(etherpad)}}